frankpablo/smith-site/docs/teaching/csc250/lecture-13.md

   * Each problem/person:
      * Give a 10-20 second intro to the problem
-     * Give a 30-to-60-second explanation of your answer
+     * Give a 30-to-60-second explanation of your answer -->

 #### Homework

-**Homework 04** is due 03/03.
-Today, just make sure you understand all the questions.
+**Homework 04** Today, just make sure you understand all the questions.
 You may start working on them too.